fjames86/flisp/README.md

 Flisp as an operating system
 ------------------------------

-Flisp comes with a simple kernel, inspired and largely taken from Brans's Kernel Tutorial, http://www.osdever.net/bkerndev/Docs/gettingstarted.htm
+Flisp comes with a simple kernel, inspired and largely taken from Bran's Kernel Tutorial, http://www.osdever.net/bkerndev/Docs/gettingstarted.htm

 The build script compiles the kernel and generates a floppy disk image with the grub bootloader installed.
 You can test it out using, e.g.,